(Disclosure: Some of the links below may be affiliate links)

-This way, you will be able to start investing a little while you are still learning and then increase your investments when you get more confident.
+This way, you can start investing a little while you are still learning and then increase your investments when you get more confident.

 Form an investing habit

 Investing naturally takes a long time.
-In the first year, you invest, you will not be very confident in investing.
+The first year you invest, you will not be very confident.
 And you will probably make several changes to your investing method in the first years of investing.

-So, the earlier you start investing, the earlier you will take care of these hiccups.
+So, the earlier you start investing, the earlier you take care of these hiccups.
 And you will form a habit of investing.
-Now that I have been investing for almost three years, it feels very natural to me.
+Now that I have been investing for almost three years, it feels natural.